laufo91/Backward-bifurcation/README.md

 For epidemiological models, calculating the backward bifurcation represents having knowledge about disease control.
 In the [article](https://www.aimsciences.org/article/doi/10.3934/mbe.2004.1.361), they employ a technique that involves determining the values of $a$ and $b$ to know whether a backward bifurcation exists or not.

-I use python, the libreries are
+I use python, the libraries are
 ```python
 from sympy.solvers import solve
 from sympy import Symbol